What are the most commonly asked questions about bovine TB? And what are the misconceptions?

 This disease is one of the biggest challenges facing the cattle farming industry today, particularly in the West and South West of England.

-There has been a four-fold increase in the number of cattle slaughtered because of TB in the last 17 years.
-According to Animal Health statistics, in 1998 there were 6,000 cows slaughtered due to bTB in England.
-By 2012 this had risen to 28,284 cattle killed.
-The number of cattle culled in England due to TB between January 2010 and the end of 2012 was 79,365.
+There has been a large increase in the number of cattle slaughtered because of TB in the last 20 years.
+According to Defra statistics, in 1998 there were 5,000 cows slaughtered due to bTB in England.
+In 2021, 27,581 cattle were killed.

 TB in humans became a significant problem in Victorian England as industrialisation crowded people together in insanitary conditions in large cities.

 At this time, many of the dairy herds that were kept in and around the cities to provide fresh milk became infected with bovine tuberculosis (bTB).
 The milk was a potent source of infection and many people died.

 A law was passed making it illegal to sell tuberculosis milk and the tuberculin test, which could identify infected cattle before they showed symptoms, was developed.
 It was seen to have the potential to eradicate the disease and so the Attested Herd Scheme was introduced in 1935.